Best Headset for CS:GO - The Ultimate Guide

 The Cloud Alpha does improve on the Cloud II by offering a slightly better microphone (and ditto sound, thanks to some changes in the chambering) but it does so by leaving out the 7.1 surround and additional velours ear pads that you get with the Cloud II, so depending on what you're expecting from your headset this'll either be an upgrade or a downgrade.

-If you like to play games on your console as well then this could be a good all-round option, as the 7.1 surround won’t work on consoles anyway.
+If you like to play games on your console as well then this could be a good all-round option, as the 7.1 surround that the Cloud II offers won't work on consoles anyway.

 The top end

-The GSP 600 is Sennheisers top end gaming headset, featuring an adjustable headband for more comfort while gaming, as well as a new and improved set of speakers which deliver a wider frequency response.
+The GSP 600 is an older headset at this point in time, but it's still one of Sennheiser's top end gaming headsets, featuring an adjustable headband for more comfort while gaming as well as a new and improved set of speakers which deliver a wider frequency response.
 The mic has been improved when compared to the GAME ZERO (and the closely related GAME ONE) as well, making this one of the best gaming headsets money can buy at the moment.

 It's still not the most feature-rich headset on the market (look towards the GSP 550 if you prefer to have virtual surround sound, that one has 7.1 Dolby surround) but the comfortable design along with the excellent sound quality and mic make this one of the best options on the market if you really want to make the most of your sound.